tordar/spotify-pulse-data/README.md

 ### Step 3: Set up your Spotify Developer application

 1. Create an app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 2. Note **Client ID** and **Client Secret**.
-In your Spotify app, add this redirect URI: `https://your-app.vercel.app/callback` (use your actual Vercel project URL).
-For local dev use `http://localhost:3000/callback`.
+In your Spotify app, add this redirect URI: `https://your-app.vercel.app/callback` (use your actual Vercel URL or custom domain, e.g. `https://pulse.example.com/callback`).
+For local dev use the same host as in your browser, e.g. `http://127.0.0.1:3000/callback` or `http://localhost:3000/callback`.
 3. Get a refresh token: open your deployed app → **Settings**, enter Client ID and Client Secret in the Spotify section, then click **Authorize with Spotify**.
 You’ll be sent to Spotify to authorize, then back to the app to copy the refresh token.
-Use those values in the next step.
+Add that token plus Client ID and Client Secret in the next step.
-4. For the in-app “Authorize with Spotify” to work, add **SPOTIFY_OAUTH_STATE_SECRET** in Vercel (any random string, e.g. `openssl rand -hex 32`).
-If you skip it, get a refresh token locally: run `npm run setup-spotify-auth` in the project root (add redirect URI `http://127.0.0.1:3847/callback` in your Spotify app) and use the printed values.
+4. (Optional) If you prefer not to set SPOTIFY_OAUTH_STATE_SECRET (step 2), get a refresh token locally: run `npm run setup-spotify-auth` in the project root (add redirect URI `http://127.0.0.1:3847/callback` in your Spotify app) and use the printed values.

 ### Step 4: Add secrets and enable GitHub Actions